keystonejs/keystone/docs/guides/authentication.md

 Restart your Keystone App once more, and try to visit <http://localhost:3000/admin/users>; you will be presented with the login screen.

 Finally; login with the newly created `User`'s credentials.

+### Controlling access to the Admin UI

+By default, any _authenticated_ user will be able to access the Admin UI.
+To restrict access, use the `isAccessAllowed` config option.

+See the [Admin UI app](https://www.keystonejs.com/keystonejs/app-admin-ui/) docs for more details.